pytroll/satpy/doc/source/install.rst

 Environment variables
 ---------------------

-Environment variables which are needed for mpop are the `PYTHONPATH` of course, and the `PPP_CONFIG_DIR`, which is the directory where the configuration files are to be found.
-If the latter is not defined, the `etc` directory of the mpop installation is used.
+Environment variables which are needed for satpy are the `PYTHONPATH` of course, and the `PPP_CONFIG_DIR`, which is the directory where the configuration files are to be found.
+If the latter is not defined, the `etc` directory of the satpy installation is used.

 Input data directories